ddanier/sub-pre-commit/README.md

 means the path would have to be passed as `src/backend/migrations/`, but using this will break your normal CLI usage.

-This of course would work if you just put the `.pre-commit-config.yaml` into `src/backend/`, but then `pre-commit` would fail to use the config.
+This of course could work if you just put the `.pre-commit-config.yaml` into `src/backend/`, but then `pre-commit` would fail to use the config.
 Also we still could only have one pre-commit hook installed and thus cannot support frontend and backend.